 While the mobile app is decent, it doesn’t have the same functionality as the web-based application.
 Depending on your computer setup, you’ll find web-based application use to be better and more immersive for learning.

 What Makes Coursera Stand Out From the Competition?

 It’s one of the few online places that isn’t a direct college site where you can actually earn college degrees.
 Not a certificate that you print out and hang on the wall for no reason—real college degrees from top universities.

 Apart from the accreditation, you can earn these degrees in record time.
 It’s possible to earn a Master’s in six months on Coursera, depending on your availability.
 Every course is about quality over quantity, so you’re able to get a revolving door of instructors in multiple areas that help accelerate your learning through pre-recorded videos.

 On the flip side, the price gap is also what separates them from other online learning sites.
-At the end of the day, having a degree may get you into a few more job opportunities, but in 2020, less and less employers are requiring degrees.
+At the end of the day, having a degree may get you into a few more job opportunities, but more recently, less and less employers are requiring degrees.
 They just want to know that you can do the work effectively.
 Coursera is the best way to get an online degree that we’ve ever experienced.

 Coursera Customer Service